RhysRoo/SDRecipie_docs/docs/source/testing.rst

      - Result
      - Description to Meet Specification
    * - 1
-     - LogIn onTap Test {}
-     - pumpWidget onTap {}
-     - Call is true
-     - FR Met: Trigger authentication and function is initiated (UR 1 a).
+     - Trigger Sign Up Process and Complete
+     - abigailNorman1@gmail.com

+Logintest1
+Logintest 1

+     - Pass
+     - FR Met: FR: Ability to initiate account creation, upon receiving valid user details.
+(UR 2 a)

+SR: System should store username and password into backend database (UR 2 g)

    * - 2
-     - LogIn onTap Existence Test {}
-     - pumpWidget onTap {}
+     - Trigger Sign In Process and Complete

-     - Widget Exists
+     - alex_pearso@the_pearsons.com

+Logintest2

-     -
+     - Pass
+     - FR Met: Ability to initiate create account process (UR 1  a)
    * - 3
-     - showOSError()
-     - pumpWidget with OSError function applied
-     - Notification is generated when Android user attempts to use Apple Sign In
+     - Halt Sign In Process
-     - SR Met: Error messages elicited to client interface (UR 1 f)
+     - alex_pearso@the_pearsons.com

+Activation of signIn rather than signUp completion and then back to signUp screen

+     - Fail

+     - FR Met: System should terminate an ongoing authentication process, providing an immediate halt to user access validation.
+(UR 2 b).

+FR Change: Doesn’t return to previous sign In details after halt of sign Up process  (UR 2 c).

    * - 4
+     - Trigger authentication and Halt authentication
+     - abigailNorman1@gmail.com

+Activation of signUp rather than signIn

-     - showOSErrors()
+     - Pass
-     - pumpWidget with OSError function applied
-     - Notification is generated to display error messages when creating an account
-     - SR Met: Error messages elicited to client interface when invalid information entered (UR 1 f).
+     - FR Met:  Should terminate an ongoing authentication process, providing an immediate halt to user access validation (UR 1 b, f).
    * - 5
-     - checkEmailValidity()
-     - 'example@example.com'
-     - True
-     - SR Met: User can input, email, passwords, and required information (UR 1, 2 d, e, f). b) Improved SR: Validation Rules.
-Password length above 6 characters and no more than 255.
-Must include 1 @ character. c) All proposed functions are shown below:
-   * - 6
-     - checkEmailValidity()
-     - 'a@b.c'
-     - False
-     -
-   * - 7
-     - checkEmailValidity()
-     - 'example.com'
-     - False
-     -
-   * - 8
-     - checkEmailValidity()
-     - 'ex@mple@example.com'
-     - False
-     -
-   * - 9
-     - checkEmailValidity()
-     - Long email of over 255 with @example.com
-     - False
-     -
-   * - 10
-     - confirmPassword()
-     - 'jam!es123', 'james!es123'
-     - True
-     - Contains symbol.
-Length and Match
-   * - 11
-     - confirmPassword()
-     - 'ja!23', 'ja!23'
-     - False
-     - Length not retained
-   * - 12
-     - confirmPassword()
-     - 'jam!es123', 'dhsdjshgf'
-     - False
-     -
-   * - 13
-     - confirmPassword()
-     - 'jafjhsf', 'jafjhsf'
-     - False
-     - No Symbol
-   * - 14
-     - passwordLengthCheck()
-     - 'NoSymbolPassword123'
-     - False
-     -
-   * - 15
-     - passwordLengthCheck()
-     - ''
-     - False
-     -
-   * - 16
-     - passwordLengthCheck()
-     - Password Above 255 characters
-     - False
-     -
-   * - 17
-     - passwordLengthCheck()
-     - 'Short'
-     - False
-     -
-   * - 18
-     - passwordLengthCheck()
-     - 'jam!es123'
-     - True
-     -
-   * - 19
-     - containsSymbol()
-     - '#'
-     - True
-     -
-   * - 20
-     - containsSymbol()
-     - 'password'
-     - False
-     -
-   * - 21
-     - isWhiteSpace()
-     - ' '
-     - True
-     -
-   * - 22
-     - isWhiteSpace()
-     - 'world'
-     - False
-     -
-   * - 23
-     - isWhiteSpace()
-     - null
+     - Trigger authentication and Halt authentication, Attempt to continue the sign in process
-     - False
+     - alex_pearso@the_pearsons.com

+Activation of signUp rather than signIn  and then back to signIn screen

-     -
+     - Fail
+     - FR Change: Doesn’t return to previous log in details (UR 1 c)

 Profile Manager Test (Ref UR 3)
 -------------------------------
 .. list-table:: Profile Manager Test (Ref UR 3)